-Oxygen interferes with the reactions needed to produce a cell.
-We live in an oxygen-rich atmosphere.
-Nevertheless, animals and plants need to put chemicals together into amino acids and cells.
-They are able to overcome the problem because of preexisting information in DNA, found in the cells of every living thing.
+Since oxygen interferes with the reactions needed to produce a cell and since we live in an oxygen-rich atmosphere, how can animals and plants put chemicals together into amino acids and cells?
+The answer lies in DNA (deoxyribonucleic acid), found in the cells of every living thing.
 Cells are able to perform the needed chemistry despite the presence of oxygen because DNA provides the blueprint to bring the right chemicals together in the proper order.
 It also guides the reproduction of all the parts of the cell including itself.
-Since there would have been no DNA present at the beginning, those who believe in Initial Disorganization must insist - despite the evidence - that there was no free oxygen present.
+Since there would have been no DNA present at the beginning, we can certainly see why those who believe in Initial Disorganization must insist -- despite the evidence -- that there was no free oxygen present.
 Even if it a cell could have come together by accident, though, it could not have reproduced without some sort of information storage system.
 Life would have quickly become extinct.